belle2/basf2/analysis/doc/RestOfEvent.rst

 ROE masks
 ---------

-The ROE object contain *every* particle in the event, which has not been associated to the targed candidate.
+The ROE object contains **every** particle in the event, which has not been associated to the targed particle candidate.
 Therefore, a clean up procedure is **necessary** to filter out beam-induced energy depositions from the ROE.
 In basf2 framework it is done using a concept of ROE mask.
 The ROE mask is a simple container of particles, which have passed a selection criteria: